 The Pit

 The Pit was a biker bar.
 In the summer, Harley shovels, pans and even some knuckles, along with the odd Norton or Triumph, would line the curb in front; in the winter, it was pickups and vans, a lot of vans, Fords, Chevys, Dodges.
-This was 1972 and even then “biker” was not a big paycheck occupation so the pickups and vans tended to wrinkled sheet metal and rust.
+This was 1972 and even then “biker” was not a big paycheck occupation so the pickups and vans tended to vintage and rust.
 Iggy ran a tight ship, she didn’t have a bouncer and didn’t hesitate to ask for help putting a lousy drunk on the sidewalk or breaking up a fight, and the guys at the pool table would more or less oblige depending on the customer and the colors flying on their vest and who was doing the fighting.
 The cussing and shoving was mostly back by the pool table.
 I tended to stay up by the foosball table close to the door playing for beers and mostly winning and was left alone, pretty much.
 As for Iggy, I never saw anybody mess with her.

 A friend of mine, Swede, would drive us down to the Pit in his Plymouth Fury, four doors, 383 V8, auto, rust coming through the floors and fenders, and we’d play foosball and drink beer.
 One night, Swede gets up to take a leak and bumps a guy taking a shot at the pool table.
 The guys were playing for money and Tiny, the guy taking the shot, had been losing for a while and when he missed his shot because of Swede, he stood up and swung his fist around and hit Swede in the side of his head and knocked him down and while he was on the floor kicked him hard in the ribs, he was wearing the beat up Corcoran jump boots he’d worn in the Army, called him “little motherfucker” while he was doing it.
 Swede, skinny and sixteen, same age as me, got up, took his leak and came back and played foosball the rest of the night and didn’t say a word about it.
-Tiny was big and muscly and drunk and standing there with his sideburns, they looked like brown squirrel tails glued to his cheeks, and his biker vest and his wallet on a chain and swinging his pool cue around like ‘I’m here if you want some’.
+Tiny was big and muscly and drunk and standing there with his long beard and his biker vest and his wallet on a chain and swinging his pool cue around like ‘I’m here if you want some’.
 Swede for sure didn’t want any of that.

 When I didn’t answer she said, “Army, Navy, Marine Corps?”